 He has co-authored about 240 publications in peer-reviewed journals and seven patents.

 Yukihiro (Yuki) Ozaki received his PhD in 1978 from Osaka University.
 He joined Kwansei Gakuin University in 1989.
 From 1993 to March 2018, he was a professor in School of Science and Technology.
 Currently, Ozaki is a professor emeritus of the university.
 He has been a guest professor or scientist at Kobe University, Fukui University, and Riken and Toyota Physical and Chemical Research Institute.
-Ozaki is involved in studies of a wide range of molecular spectroscopy techniques, ranging from far-ultraviolet to far-infrared to Terahertz and Raman spectroscopy.
+Ozaki is involved in studies of a wide range of molecular spectroscopy techniques, ranging from far-ultraviolet to far-infrared to terahertz and Raman spectroscopy.
 His research focuses on both electronic and vibrational spectroscopy.

 Ozaki has been a member of SAS for more than 30 years and fellow since 2013.
-He received several awards including the Bomem-Michelson Award (2014), Chemical Society of Japan Award (2017), The Medal with Purple Ribbon (2018), Pittsburg Spectroscopy Award (2019), and Charles Mann Award (2020).
+He received several awards including the Bomem-Michelson Award (2014), Chemical Society of Japan Award (2017), The Medal with Purple Ribbon (2018), Pittsburgh Spectroscopy Award (2019), and Charles Mann Award (2020).

-Barry Wise received BS degrees in chemistry and chemical engineering from the University of Washington in 1982.
+Barry M. Wise received BS degrees in chemistry and chemical engineering from the University of Washington in 1982.
 After three years with Battelle Pacific Northwest National Laboratory, he returned to the University of Washington, where he received MS (1987) and PhD (1991) degrees in chemical engineering.
 Wise has authored more than 50 scientific publications, patents, and book chapters.
 He has also created a popular chemometrics software package, PLS_Toolbox, used by scientists and engineers worldwide.
 Wise is president and cofounder of Eigenvector Research Inc., which provides chemometrics software, training, and consulting.
 Thousands have attended Wise’s chemometrics short courses at conferences and at Eigenvector University.